 Once you will have this figured out then you will need to plan the spaces between the flowers and the plants, remember to leave enough space for deadheading.
 Also, don’t forget to leave enough space to comfortably access them whenever needed.

 You will have to clear the grass and remove the sod in order to plant flowers and provide enough room for them to grow.
 Moreover, get rid of any rocks you might have in the soil and then rake the soil to get it crumbly and then smooth it out to get an even surface.

 Plus, you could check the soil for fertility but keep in mind that normally the soil around our country is not suitable for flower growing and will need to be fertilized first.

-The easiest and fastest way to do this is to enrich it with fallen leaves, peat moss and compost if you have been sorting out your trash and composting.
-You could also purchase ready-made compost in specialised shops.
+The easiest and fastest way to do this is to enrich it with fallen leaves, peat moss, and compost if you have been sorting out your trash and composting.
+You could also purchase ready-made compost in specialized shops.

 Flowers are normally divided into perennials that come back annually but don’t bloom very much and annuals that will blossom with bright and colorful flowers but will require you to plant the seeds each year.

 Also, you could zone your areas according to directions you could get at a local flower shop or online.
 For perennials, think about planting flowers such as Pansies, Black-eyed Susans, Roses, and Daylilies.
 For annuals, consider planting Sunflowers, Cosmos, and Zinnias.

 You can find seeds for these flowers in a garden shop, flea markets, and local nursery plus you could order the seeds online too.
 Once you purchase the seeds, you will have to place them in different plastic containers so that their roots do not intertwine.